 Sensitivity Analysis.
 The SCI model was tested to ensure that it was capable of addressing a full range of model inputs (variables) by using a partial sensitivity analysis, the most commonly used approach.
 A partial sensitivity analysis uses alternative values for individual key model inputs (variables).
 The process involves various ways of changing input variables of the model to see the effect on the output value (SCI score).
-Several scenarios were tested by subjecting: (1) one variable to the range of possible input values, while keeping the other five variables constant; (2) two variables to the range of possible input values, while keeping the other three variables constant; and (3) multiple variables with positive correlations to the range of possible input values, while keeping the other variables constant.
-Based on each of the aforementioned treatments, a complete range (0 to 1.0) of SCI scores was observed.
+Several scenarios were tested by subjecting: (1) one variable to the range of possible input values, while keeping the other five variables constant; (2) two variables to the range of possible input values, while keeping the other three variables constant; and (3) multiple variables with positive correlations to the range of possible input values, while keeping the other range of possible input values, while keeping the other range of possible input values, while keeping the other range of possible input values, while keeping the other range of possible input values, while keeping the other range of possible input values, while keeping the other range of possible input values, while keeping the other range of possible input values, while keeping the other range of possible input values, while keeping the other range (0 to 1.0) of SCI scores was observed.